Conservation of American bison: Early efforts

 Several bison first lived on the National Mall in a pen behind the Smithsonian Castle from 1888 until they were moved to the National Zoological Park that was established in 1891.
 Taxidermist William Temple Hornaday brought them back after he was sent out to collect bison specimens for the Smithsonian Museum in 1886.
 When he saw that bison were on the verge of extinction, his mission changed from hunting bison for display to preserving them in the wild.
 The American Bison Society (ABS) was formed in 1905 with Hornaday as its president to support bison recovery efforts.
 Theodore Roosevelt, named honorary president of the society, used his position as U.S. President to help the New York Zoological Society and the American Bison Society secure land, procure buffalo from ranchers and promote bison reintroduction projects.
 One of the first three bison restoration projects supported by Roosevelt and the ABS was the National Bison Range which returned some of the Allard herd to the Flathead Valley.
 The other two were the Wichita Mountains Reserve and Wind Cave National Park.
 On October 11, 1907, six bulls and nine cows were shipped by rail from the New York Zoological Park to the Wichita National Forest and Game Preserve in Oklahoma.
 Comanche Chief Quanah Parker came to the train station in Cache where the crates were transferred to horse-drawn wagons and hauled 13 miles to the preserve.
 The children, waiting in the groups of Comanche families, had never seen a bison.
 In 1913, ABS sent 14 bison from the New York Zoological Gardens to Wind Cave National Park which had been created on January 3, 1903 by legislation signed by Roosevelt.
 An additional six bison were sent to the park in 1916 from Yellowstone National Park.
 Congress was also compelled to establish public bison herds at Sully’s Hill National Game Preserve and Fort Niobrara National Wildlife Refuge.

 The bison at Lamar Buffalo Ranch eventually began to mix with the free-roaming population in Yellowstone Park and by 1954, their numbers had grown to roughly 1,300 animals.
 Bison reproduce and survive at relatively high rates compared to many other large, wild mammals, so even as the population recovered Yellowstone managers limited its growth with frequent culling.
 A moratorium on culling, that began in 1969, resulted in the bison population increasing dramatically.
 Removals began again in 1991 and averaged 233 bison per year from 1991 through 2017 as wildlife officials tried to curb some of that rapid growth of 10 to 17 percent every year.
 Yearly guidelines were issued on how many bison should be removed.
-Many slaughtered bison were provided to Native American Indian tribes, relief agencies and contract sales.
+Many slaughtered bison have been provided to Native American Indian tribes, relief agencies and contract sales.
 Some live bison were shipped to zoos, reservations and other parks.
+Also in recent years hunting quotas have been increased in Montana and Wyoming for bison leaving Yellowstone Park.